 Participants spend the final full day of the ELMBA program reflecting on its central question: How do competent, credible, confident emerging leaders contribute to sustainable value creation for all stakeholders?
 Students actively engage in activities that provide closure to their experience and imagine, in concrete terms, life after the ELMBA program.
-(Satisfactory/Unsatisfactory; Summer only)
+Restricted to Emerging Leaders MBA students.
+Satisfactory/Unsatisfactory (Summer only)